Democrats get personal on second night of debates, but once again scorch Trump for racism - Jewish Telegraphic Agency

 Rep. Tulsi Gabbard, D-Hawaii, in turn, excoriated Harris for her tough-on-crime reputation when she was California’s attorney general.

-Sen. Kirsten Gillibrand, D-N.Y., resurrected an old Op-Ed Biden had written as senator opposing a bill that would have funded childcare.
+Sen. Kirsten Gillibrand, D-N.Y., resurrected an old op-ed Biden had written as senator opposing a bill that would have funded childcare.
 Biden noted his advocacy for a number of bills advancing women’s rights, and that Gillibrand had in the past praised him for his record.

 “I don’t know what’s happened except you’re now running for president,” he said, to applause.